 The Blended Learning (BL) program is designed to offer students a combination of face-to-face and online instruction.
 The program offers a rigorous curriculum comprised of Honors, Advanced Placement, online-courses, and college courses.
 Students begin their college and career exploration from the moment they walk through our doors.
 Students in grades 9 and 10 are introduced to various career options and have the opportunity to network with business leaders.
 In grades 11 and 12, students can gain real-life experience through academic internship opportunities.

 The Virtual Learning (VL) program serves grades 9-12.
 Full-time students take 100% of their classes online and from the convenience of home or other location.
 Students may also opt to take their online courses at the brick-and-mortar location, which provides students with additional supports including access to technology, counselors, and teachers.
 The flexibility of working from home or in a school setting provides a truly personalized learning environment.
 Students may participate in co-curricular activities and sports at their home school (transportation not provided).

-Blended and Virtual Learning High Schools
+Blended & Virtual Learning Schools